lsst-sqre/sqr-098/index.md

 NetApp is not significantly more expensive, and that NetApp does support individual quotas and Filestore does not and likely never will, there doesn't seem to me to be much point in investigating NFSv4 Filestore further.

+## NFSv4

+We want to use NFSv4 in order to be able to represent all the groups a user may be in, rather than only the first 15, as we anticipate users may belong to many collaborations.
+NFSv4 can be used with NetApp (or with a higher tier of Filestore).
+It is not without its idiosyncrasies.

+### Kubernetes difficulties

+The problem lies mostly in the complexity of plumbing it through to the Kubernetes layer.
+For NFSv3, you can use the `nfs` volume type; Kubernetes then does magic behind the scenes to map the equivalent of `PersistentVolumes` (PVs) and `PersistentVolumeClaims` (PVCs) without the K8s administrator having to be aware of it.
+In fact, the `nfs` volume type will also work with NFSv4--this is what we are using at the T&S sites.
+The problem is that that requires changes on the Kubernetes nodes, in particular the creation of `/etc/nfsmount.conf` on each node forcing the NFS server to v4.
+Our GKE nodes are Container Operating System (COS) images.
+COS claims to support cloud-init, and those images claim that `/etc` is mutable.
+Thus, in principle, we could inject an appropriate `nfsmount.conf` onto each note.
+In practice, I could not find any way to specify a cloud-init server that the GKE nodes could consult at boot time.
+Obviously manual alteration of our nodes is a non-starter.

+### PVs and PVCs

+There is, however, a way to do NFSv4 without any additional support below the Kubernetes layer.
+Although you cannot specify mount options with the `nfs` volume type, if you create a `PersistentVolumeClaim` (PVC) and map it to a `PersistentVolume`, you can indeed specify mount options in the persistent volume.
+There are two drawbacks to this approach.
+The PV-to-PVC mapping is inherently one-to-one.
+Thus, we must create a PV and PVC pair for each distinct mount a pod wants to use.
+That brings us to the second drawback.
+The PVC, as with everything else in the RSP user pod model, is a namespace-scoped object.
+That means you don't have to delete it individually when you're done with a user lab; you just destroy the namespace and everything inside it will be cleaned up.
+A PV, however, is a cluster-scoped object.
+This means that you end up encoding the namespace in the PV name to keep it unique, and that you must track and destroy these objects separate from the rest of the Lab-or-fileserver resources.
+This introduces new complexity into the Nublado Controller and into the Safir Kubernetes test framework.
+This is the approach we took at NCSA, because they were unable to deliver an NFSv3 implementation that allowed correct file locking.
+It is somewhat fragile, although the Nublado Controller makes it far more reliable than trying to do it all within KubeSpawner as we did at NCSA.

+### Trident

+The [Trident](https://docs.netapp.com/us-en/trident/index.html) operator might be able to help with this.
+In particular, [sharing NFS volumes across namespaces](https://docs.netapp.com/us-en/trident/trident-use/volume-share.html) looks fairly promising.
+It is obviously doing the same sort of PV-PVC pair management, but if it hides that from the administrator, such that all we have to do is create a PVC for the user mounts and annotate them with the fileserver namespace for each one we want to expose via the fileserver, then maybe that's a workable solution.

+### NFS v4 performance

+Benchmarking was surprising.
+NFSv3 and NFSv4 feel roughly similar in terms of speed in interactive use.
+For large block sizes, the benchmarks agree pretty well.
+For small files, or small ranges of bytes manipulated, NFSv4 performance is dreadful, often 10% or less of the throughput of NFSv3.
+While this isn't apparent to the user (because the difference between e.g 2 and 20 milliseconds is not noticeable to a human, I suspect), it is something to consider, particularly as we have done no scale tests with file services.
+I don't know enough about NFS protocols (either v3 or v4) to know whether NFSv4 does a lot more per-action setup and teardown, but the numbers certainly suggests that it does.

 ## User Quota Support